- 1. Walk the Hazards loop track to wineglass bay on the Freycinet peninsula.

 Macquarie Harbour & Gordon River

-After a break for lunch this tour of Tasmania wildlife continues to Strahan on the west coast.
+We travel to Zeehan and this tour of Tasmania wildlife continues to Strahan on the west coast.
 Strahan is on the edge of Tasmania's World Heritage-listed, Franklin-Gordon Wild Rivers and South West National Park, they have been combined to protect one of the world’s last great temperate rainforests.
 During the groups time in Strahan we take a guided tour across the bay to Sarah island and along part of the Gordon river, this is expected to be visually a unique cruise with spectacular views along the Gordon river.
 The guided tour of Sarah island is Macquarie Harbour Penal Station, just over 1150 prisoners served time at Macquarie Harbour, of whom fewer than 30 were women.
 The main settlement was located on Sarah Island, but there were many outlying stations and the penal station covered a vast area.
 The enigma of Macquarie Harbour penal station is that, despite its fearful reputation as a site of punishment, it also functioned as a highly productive colonial shipyard.
 This small island was known to Aboriginal people as Langerrareroune, was called Sarah Island by the British colonisers It was in Aboriginal records a bitter staging-post for west coast Aboriginal people or Toogee to be forcibly detained en route to Flinders Island.
-The group then tours part way along the river on a viewing the temperate forests and gaining an understanding of the importance of Huon pine from the local .
+The group then tours part way along the river on a Gordon river cruise, viewing the temperate forests and gaining an understanding of the importance of Huon pine from the local Huon valley.

 The Franklin-Gordon Wild Rivers National Park is home to important archaeological sites marking the southern-most extent of human habitation during the last Ice Age.